 If you chose to use your spouse’s last name, the first change of name & address should be the Social Security Administration to update your information.
 Do the same with your employer and then start the changes on all of your financial accounts, credit cards and legal documents.

 Your marital status on December 31 determines whether you are considered married for that year.
 Married persons may file their federal income tax return either jointly or separately in any given year.
-Choosing the right filing status can save you money.

 Figuring the tax both ways can determine which filing status will result in the lowest tax – usually, it’s filing jointly.
-Publication 501, Exemptions, Standard Deduction, and Filing Information, has detailed information on filing status.
+IRS Publication 501, Exemptions, Standard Deduction, and Filing Information, has detailed information on filing status.

 Review all of your retirement accounts and update the beneficiary designations.
 Life insurance beneficiary designations should be updated as well.
 If you had designated your brother as the beneficiary on your life insurance policy and you should pass away without a change, he will receive the proceeds from the insurance and not your new spouse.